ourworldventures/www_ourparadise/content/protection/index.md

 ### Chumbe Island Preservation

 <p>
-With OurParadise, we are initiating a series of conservation projects to preserve the marine and natural surroundings of Chumbe Island.
+With Eden, we are initiating a series of conservation projects to preserve the marine and natural surroundings of Chumbe Island.
 </p>

 <p>